KennyCaty/NeuroPath/README.md

 #### QA
-If you want to perform QA, refer to the `README.md` in src\qa folder
+If you want to perform QA, refer to the `README.md` in `src\qa` directory

 ### Baselines
-Please refer to the README.md file in the src/baselines directory for detailed instructions.
+Please refer to the README.md file in the `src/baselines` directory for detailed instructions.

 >  Note: If you need to use BM25, you must install ElasticSearch separately and uncomment the line from elasticsearch import Elasticsearch in the relevant code.
 We recommend using elasticsearch==9.0.1.